-As you can see from the header above the title of this blog comes from a Gaelic expression "putting on the poor mouth" which means to exaggerate the direness of one's situation in order to gain time or favour from creditors.
-It can also simply mean grumbling (which I suppose is apt given the content of this blog...)
+The header above the title of this blog comes from a Gaelic expression An Beal Bocht or the poor mouth.
+To put on "poor mouth" means that you are exaggerating the direness of your situation in order to gain time or favour from creditors.
+It can also simply mean grumbling.

 But why choose such an expression?
 I did so because I love the expression but also as a tribute to one of my favourite authors the late, great Irish novelist/humorist/civil servant, Flann O Brien.
 (Aka Brian O Nolan, aka Myles na gCopaleen).